hugrunhbu/EC530-Exercise1/README.md

 3. looking at the CPU times
 4. Improving efficiency by some algorithm rather than testing every location in array 1 against every location in array 2
 5. Creating good test files and checking how the coverage changes
+6. figure out how to do pytest in visual studio without the github actions.